 Grand Army Plaza

 Grand Army Plaza is the gateway to Central Park.
-Of the four corners of Central Park, it's the only one that's officially part of the Park's 843-acre landscape.
+Of the four corners of Central Park, it's the only one that is officially part of the Park's 843-acre landscape.
 It is actually two plazas.
 59th Street bisects it into two semicircles, a split design inspired by Paris' famed Place de la Concorde.

 The southern half, opposite the Plaza Hotel, is home to the Pulitzer Fountain.
 Sculptor Karl Bitter designed the fountain in the Italian Renaissance tradition.
 The fountain is crowned with a graceful bronze figure of Pomona, goddess of abundance.
 On the fountain's plaza, as well as on the northern plaza, are flowerbeds designed and maintained by the Central Park Conservancy.

 In October 2011 an early snowstorm damaged the trees surrounding the Sherman statue.
-The Conservancy is planning to restore the plaza with new trees, plantings, paving and fixtures in the near future.

 Fifth Avenue between 58th and 60th Streets.